GreenHab Report – February 17th

 Oil Added?
 N/A

-ATV Fuel Used: Nope
+ATV Fuel Used: N/A

-Notes on ATVs: N/A
+Notes on ATVs: None

 HabCar used and why, where?
-For water
+N/A

 Crew Car used and why, where?
-Off-Campus
+Not used

-General notes and comments: We have received 2 packages.
+General notes and comments: No general notes.

-Summary of Hab operations: Nothing to report.
+Summary of internet: Nothing to report

 Summary of Green Hab operations: Nothing to report.